Jonovono/Cutter/README.md

 - See previews / edit clips

 Most of this it seems can be accomplished with Monosnap.
 The difference is I want to also provide the ability to easily capture the system audio and upload to a public website!
 Other than that, monosnap is great!

+# License
+Feel free to do whatever you wish with the code.
+This will be open source forever.
+Let's give it an MIT.